 Please, if you attend births and have ever done this, think about what it does to the women you care for.

-A friend of mine who just called while I was writing this, asked what I was doing with my morning and thus received a full discussion of the issue(!) wondered if it might also be good to suggest to women that they are very clear with the attendant before they consent to a vaginal examination that they are not consenting to any related intervention and that they do not want to discuss further interventions during the examination.
+Some people suggest to women that they are very clear with the attendant before they consent to a vaginal examination that they are not consenting to any related intervention and that they do not want to discuss further interventions during the examination.